WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

   The Debug Mode is disabled on default but it logs everything it currently does by using a bit modified *console.hpp* that can be found in *defs.hpp* ;p.

 ## delivery.cs
 This file is a mockup of what a Payload delivery might look like for this rootkit.
-It wont work right now but I plan on hosting a download link from my Rasperry Pi!
+It needs a actual usable download link ofcourse.
-It also includes a UAC bypass since the Kernel Exploit needs to run with Admin Privileges and a *cleanup* function.
-It is my first c# script so dont excpect much guys😅!
+Might not be the best since it is my first ever c-sharp project.

 ## BTW
 I highly suggest reading the comments in the USER CONFIGURATION since otherwise you might understand something wrong;
-If you want to host a site to curl and download the rootkit you will probaly have to change some of the folder logic, When I get to host my own download site I will be setting everything default optimised to that file structure;
+If you want to host a site to curl and download the rootkit you will probaly have to change some of the folder logic.
 Not everything is optimised 😉.

 ## Some More Stuff 🤓
 **Thanks to [Hakai Offsec](https://github.com/hakaioffsec) for their [CVE-2024-21338](https://github.com/hakaioffsec/CVE-2024-21338) Kernel Privelege Escalation PoC!**
 **All the credits are in the codes comments.**
 **This is under the MIT license.**

 ## Recently finished ✅
 - Payload delivery example (delivery.cs)
 - UAC Bypass (delivery.cs)
 - Debug Mode (Everything)
-- Obsfuscated delivery example (delivery.cs); This was more of a Test.
 - Time Delay (defs.hpp)
 - Added InfinityHookProMax for hooking

 ## Working on it...
-I am currently replacing some errors of me usinh std libs etc and adding comments explaining everything...
+I am currently working on a better exploit (Current one has been patched) and adding comments explaining everything...